mizvol/gephi-tutorials/Layouts/README.md

 1. *Circular*.
 We can use it to show distribution of nodes and their links and order nodes by an attribute and draw them on a circle.
 2. *Radial Axis*.
 This layout allows studying homophily by showing distributions of nodes inside groups.
 Axes radiate from the central circle.
 The layout groups nodes by an attribute and draw them in axes.
 3. *Network splitter 3D*.
 Use this if you want to unfold the graph in layers based on attributes.
 However, there is a trick.
-To use it, you need to copy a column with an attribute of interest and add *[Z]* in the end of the name of the column.
+To use it, you need to copy a column with an attribute of interest and add *[Z]* in the end of the name of the column. *Z-maximum level* parameter should be equal to the number of layers you want to get, e.g. number of cummunities if you use communities as a splitting attribute.
 4. *Circle pack*.
 This layout allows to group nodes by attribute(s) and plotting them in circles.

 In the examples below, we use *modularity* as an attribute.